NoakLiu/LLMEasyQuant/README.md

 # LLMEasyQuant

-A package for LLM quantizaation
+LLMEasyQuant is a package developed for Easy Quantization Deployment for LLM applications

+Author: Dong Liu, Chuyue Zhang